Selenium is a mineral required in small amounts to maintain good health.

 µg selenium as selenomethionine.

-Plants are the major dietary sources of selenium in
+Plants are the major dietary sources in

 most countries around the world since most of the people living in poorer